 On 20 July, 2004 the Secretary of State for Transport announced in Parliament the Government's intention to introduce a Parliamentary Bill for Crossrail 'at the earliest opportunity'.
-Subsequently it was confirmed in the Queen's speech in November 2004 that a hybrid Bill would be deposited in the current session of Parliament.

-The public engagement programme will continue with stakeholders such as Government agencies, local authorities, and community groups with special meetings to establish principles and policies for progressing the project.
+Stakeholders such as Government agencies, local authorities and community groups continue to be consulted and special meetings to establish principles and policies for progressing the project are planned.